naomi-woo/naomi-woo/README.md

 <br/>
 A data analyst in the making — with global ambition and a curiosity-driven mindset.

-<br/>💡 I’m currently completing the **IBM Data Analyst Professional Certificate**, actively exploring remote opportunities across borders as a global talent.
-Though I ultimately want to bridge data and fashion, I’m currently open to **all data-related roles** that challenge me to grow and expand my expertise.
+<br/>💡 I recently completed the IBM Data Analyst Professional Certificate and am now diving into portfolio projects to put my skills into action.
+While I ultimately aim to bridge data and fashion, I’m currently open to all data-related roles that challenge me to grow and expand my expertise.

 #### 🌍 My goal?
 To live and work as a **digital nomad**, solving real-world problems with data — anywhere in the world.